-Halloween does not really exist in the Philippines but thanks to effective media, Filipinos have come to love this sinister-themed pre-Christmas occasion.
-It has become an adopted part of modern Filipino culture.
+Halloween does not really exist in the Philippines.
+But thanks to effective media, Filipinos have come to love this sinister-themed pre-Christmas occasion.
+Halloween has become an adopted part of modern Filipino culture.
 More and more people, especially children, dress up and go trick-or-treating on the last night of October.
-Malls have taken to displaying the goriest and tackiest masks and costumes in stalls and store-fronts.
+On the other hand, adults dare to visit some of the scariest places in the Philippines for fun and fright.

-But even without Halloween, this time of the year still triggers goose bumps among Filipinos.
+Even without Halloween, this time of the year still triggers goosebumps among Filipinos.
 The end of October or the first days of November have everything to do with the supernatural for most Filipinos.
 As a Catholic country, the Philippines celebrates All Saints’ Day on November 1st, followed by All Souls’ Day.
 During this period, most Filipinos flock to cemeteries to pay tribute to their deceased family members while others go tombstone hopping or ghost-hunting.

 If you’re interested in the latter, here are some of the scariest places in the Philippines that you can explore: